What is Binary Partnering in Channel Management?

 - Define Scope and Goals: Clearly outline what the partnership will achieve.
 Establish key performance indicators (KPIs) for success.

 - Formalize Agreement: Draft a detailed contract or memorandum of understanding.
-This document should cover roles, responsibilities, and intellectual property.
+The document should cover roles, responsibilities, and intellectual property.

 - Execute and Monitor: Launch the partnership activities according to the plan.
 Regularly track progress against established KPIs.